 If you own securities, including stocks, and they become totally worthless, you have a capital loss but not a deduction for bad debt.
-Treat a stock or other security as totally worthless when it has no value and you must abandon it.
+Worthless securities also include securities that you abandon.
 To abandon a security, you must permanently surrender and relinquish all rights in the security and receive no consideration in exchange for it.

 - Treat worthless securities as though they were capital assets sold or exchanged on the last day of the tax year.